-While boats under 26 feet in length understandably remain the most common-size vessels on fresh and salt water, fish boats 26 to 30 feet are very popular with saltwater anglers.
-That mid-size vessel can be trailered and launched with relative ease, and its size gives it optimal offshore capability.
+While center console boats under 26 feet in length understandably remain the most common-size vessels on fresh and salt water, boats 26 to 30 feet are also very popular with saltwater anglers.
+That mid-size vessel can be trailered and launched with relative ease, and its size gives it optimal offshore fishing capability.

 Boston Whaler 280 Outrage

 Select features from a Sport Fishing review of the 280: Twin chairs coddle the helmsman and co-pilot with lumbar and thigh support.
 Fully padded fold-down armrests offer lateral support, while footrests at the base of the helm let you prop up your feet.
 Flip-up bolsters offer backside bracing while standing.

 A tempered-glass windshield, integrated seamlessly with the powder-coated aluminum frame for the optional hardtop, quells wind noise enough to allow for conversations at the helm without shouting.
 A motorized vent atop the front panel ushers in fresh air on sultry days.

 A pressurized 30-gallon baitwell lies abaft the helm seats and features an adjacent tackle-prep station.
 A second livewell in the port quarter adds another 17 gallons of bait capacity.
 Twin 54-gallon lockers with pump-outs flank the cockpit, and anglers will find lockable rod storage within the garage — the spacious compartment beneath the forward-console lounge.

 From an SF Fishing Machines column: Calcutta’s 263 features a transom that disappears into a recess in the deck when lowered; the company calls it a sea gate.
 “It’s not just a splash board; it’s a sealed door,” says Steve Ellis, president of Calcutta Boats in Palmetto, Florida.
 “There’s also nonskid on the side of the door.”